operand/agency/README.md

 intended to be an agent toolset like other libraries.

 `agency` is a framework for defining and integrating agent-driven systems.
-It strives to provide a practical yet minimal foundation, allowing developers the freedom to create custom agent-integrated solutions as they see fit.
+It strives to provide a practical yet minimal foundation, allowing developers to create custom agent-integrated solutions as they see fit.

-So while you might use other libraries for implementing agent behavior, you can use `agency` for providing the foundation on which to define, connect, and control your agents.
+So if you want freedom in how you build your agent system, but don't want to reinvent the wheel when it comes to basic concerns like communication and performance, `agency` might be what you're looking for.

 ## What are some known limitations or issues?